hack-technicolor/hack-technicolor/docs/Resources.md

 ## Backing up Configuration

 Your a Super Modder.
-You flash your modem on a daily basis.
+You flash your Gateway on a daily basis.

 To save the Config: